Niklasw99/DiscorArchupdater/README.md

 # DiscordArchUpdater

+ Currently Not working, for some reason it wont just get the HTTP response, but tries to download from the discord CDN, for some reason,

+im looking into this.

 just a simple updater for Discord installed via the Official Arch Repo, it will download the tar.gz fomr Discord's website, extract it,